andy489/Data_Structures_and_Algorithms/Trees/Introduction to Trees.md

 #### Level / Depth

-The level of a node *n* is the number of edges on the path from the root node to *n*.
+The level of a node *n* is the number of edges on the path (i.e. lenght of path) from the root node to *n*.
 For example, the level of the ul node in our example is two.
 By definition, the level of the root node is zero.

 #### Height